 A legal market would not discourage sophisticated terrorist organisations, already poaching to fund their exploits, from continuing.
 A legal market would, in fact, add a convenient smokescreen for their and other poaching operations.

 The market for rhino horn is growing fast and will continue to grow with Asia’s booming economy.
 The current rise in rhino poaching is driven, to a great degree, by Vietnam’s economic rise.
 Here, the wealthy sprinkle horn on their food and snort it like cocaine – a sign of prestige because it is more expensive than the drug.
 They use it to cure hangovers and enhance hard-ons – all modern, manufactured myths.

 As the demand rises, imagine the surge that would occur with legalisation.
 Just 1 million consumers consuming just 10g per month = 120 tons per year.
 At an average of 4kg per horn, that’s 30 000 rhinos per year, more than the total number of rhinos alive today.
 Now imagine 2 million consumers, 3 million….

 A major influence would be marketing.
 A rumour started a few years ago claimed that a respected Vietnamese politician cured his cancer by ingesting powdered rhino horn.
 Such a cure has no foundation in traditional Chinese medicine; the politician was not even named, but the rumour spread rapidly.
 Many see it as an underground marketing campaign to drive up the value of rhino horn.
 If it was, it worked; measure for measure, rhino horn is now more valuable than gold.

-Legalising the trade means marketers need not use the rumor mill because they can advertise in popular media.
-And we know how crafty advertisers can be; we fell for the diamond myth after all.
+Legalising the trade means marketers need not use the rumour mill because they can advertise in popular media.
+And we know how crafty advertisers can be; we fell for the diamond myth, after all.